LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

 | REFCLK 3          | HSIO 3    |
 | REFCLK 4          | HSIO 6    |

+REFCLK1 is a forced output and is not binded to any HSIO.

+To modify the clock-to-lane mapping, customized BIOS firmware is required.
+It cannot be changed via the BIOS setup menu.

-Altering this pairing on your carrier board (e.g., routing REFCLK 0 to a device on HSIO 8) will prevent the PCIe device from receiving the correct clock signal, causing enumeration failure.
+Use the default BIOS firmware, but altering this pairing on your carrier board (e.g., routing REFCLK 0 to a device on HSIO 8) will prevent the PCIe device from receiving the correct clock signal, causing enumeration failure.

+>Here is why:
+>
+>- According to the table above, REFCLK 2 and HSIO 8 are bound together by default BIOS firmware.
+This means that when the system detects a PCIe device on HSIO 8, it automatically enables the clock output via REFCLK 2.
+>- However, in this hardware design, the device on HSIO 8 is physically connected to receive its clock from REFCLK 0.
+Since the system logic expects HSIO 8 to act in tandem with REFCLK 2, it does not activate the output for REFCLK 0.
+Consequently, the PCIe device receives no clock signal (as REFCLK 0 remains silent) and fails to enumerate.

 If this happens, you can try to set the corresponding REFCLK to forced output in the BIOS menu.
 In most cases, the device will then be recognized normally.